 The lab uses flow cytometry for immunophenotyping studies to characterize leukemias and lymphomas; to enumerate T, B, and natural killer cells along with their subsets to diagnosed severe combined immunodeficiencies (SCID) and combined immunodeficiencies; to measure oxidative burst of phagocytes for the diagnosis of chronic granulomatous disease (CGD); to screen for leukocyte adhesion deficiency (LAD); to screen for autoimmune lymphoproliferative syndrome (ALPS); and to aid in the diagnosis of hereditary spherocytosis (HS).

 Lymphocyte function can be assessed by mitogen or antigen stimulated lymphocyte cultures.

 We offer measurement of immunoglobulin levels and assessment of antibody responses to specific vaccine antigens.
-Specific antibody markers for autoimune disorders are also available.
+Specific antibody markers for autoimune disorders as well as allergy testing are also available.

 Our goal is to work closely with our clinical and research colleagues to provide cutting-edge laboratory tests to expedite and aid in diagnostic patient care.

 Monday – Friday, 7:30 a.m. – 5 p.m.

 Please note: Specimens for lymphocyte cultures (mitogen, tetanus, candida, PHA-only, and newborn immunodeficiency panel), DHR assays, and hereditary spherocytosis (HS – EMA binding) assays must arrive in the lab before 11 a.m. on Fridays or the day before a holiday.

 Children’s Hospital of Philadelphia

 Philadelphia, PA 19104